 Even though the contract was canceled in September 2021, Elevate was still paid $1.4 million.

 Harris County Precinct 4 Commissioner Jack Cagle, who was the sole commissioner who voted against the Elevate contract in 2021, has advocated that all taxpayer funds paid to Elevate should be paid back to the county.

 The county said that Elevate will have to pay the county back $1.2 million of the $1,425,237 it was paid.

 Elevate paid the county back $207,524 in the fall.
 A county attorney said last Thursday that $500,000 will be paid back to the county "soon" and another $500,000 will be paid back "later."

 As part of their investigation, officials seized phones, laptops, and desktops for Dunn, Nader and Triantaphyllis.

 Whenever the bid was finally open to the public, the University of Texas Health Science Center at Houston and two other groups also submitted proposals to be considered.

 Dunn, Nader, and Triantaphyllis were on the five-person committee tasked with scoring the proposals.

-Hidalgo said, irrespective of the investigation, as part of a recent review of the county's purchasing procedures, "No office will have staff members on selection committees going forward."
+Last month, Hidalgo said irrespective of the investigation, as part of a recent review of the county's purchasing procedures, "No office will have staff members on selection committees going forward."

 The committee scored UT Health Science Center at Houston the highest with 46.8% followed by Elevate strategies with 40.4%, according to investigators.
 That raised some concerns among commissioners.